 There are tens of different Open Source projects that come to my mind, but in this section, I’d like to point to only two candidates among Open Source projects that are in my opinion probably the best examples from the world of Open Source software.
 I’ll look at 3 categories, Open Source operating systems, programming languages and others.

 Among Operating Systems, Linux is a true champion of Open Source.
 Its most essential element is the Linux kernel that first released by Linus Torvalds in September 1991.
 It’s licensed under GPL/LGPL Open Source license, with Kernel written in C programming language.
 Even though it initially supported mainly Intel x86 architecture, today it’s available for x86, IA-32, i386, x86 SMP, IA-64, Xen , x86-64 , PowerPC, PowerPC SMP, SPARC32, SPARC SMP , MIPS, Alpha, ARM, XScale, PA-RISC, M68k, FR-V, Cell, ETRAX, Xtensa, CRIS, M32R, h8, s390, SuperH, OpenRISC and in hosted mode also for UML, coLinux, MkLinux, Itanium Linux-on-Linux and wombat architectures.
-I am listing all these modes for a specific reasons, I want to show how immensely Linux OS grew in the last 25 years.
+I am listing all these modes for specific reasons, I want to show how immensely Linux OS grew in the last 25 years.
 There is virtually no other OS that is so versatile as Linux.
 Among Open Source OS’s there is no other system that supports more hardware, network systems, file systems or features, including security features.
 And the same way Microsoft Windows is the king on desktop and laptop computers, Linux is the leader among servers and supercomputers.

 As of April 2016, according to StatCounter (LLC, A.W.S., 2016) and W3Counter (StatCounter, 2016) reports, Linux reached a very important milestone.
 Among all online computers, Linux kernel derivatives combined have first time in the history overtaken Windows operating system.
-Linux OS has become the most used operating system among all computers connected to Internet.
+Linux OS has become the most used operating system among all computers connected to the Internet.
 And as of December 2016, Linux based Android system is with 37.88% usage the most used operating system, right behind it is Windows 7 (17.47%) and iOS (12.65%).

 There are many Open Source programming languages in existence, such as Ruby, Python, Perl, Java, or even ASP.net which is also an Open Source project.
 But the one which deserves to be mentioned the most is PHP.